saibhreas/mdbuM001/Unit3.md

          db.inspections.find({"id" : "10021-2015-ENFO", "certificate_number" : 9278806}).pretty()

-***Removing the whole collection before inserting it back eliminates the duplicate key issue***
+**_Removing the whole collection before inserting it back eliminates the duplicate key issue_**

-3. Insert that document into the collection without the _id field to get a successfull insert.
+3. Insert that document into the collection without the \_id field to get a successfull insert.
 Did it work?

 Yes, a new identical document is created with a new unique ObjectId generated by the database

 ## Order

-***ORDER MATTERS***
+**_ORDER MATTERS_**

 Inserting New Documents - insert() order:

 1. Insert three test documents into the inspections collection

          db.inspections.insert([{"test":1},{"test":2},{"test":3}])

 2. Insert the same three documents into the inspections collection.
 Did it work? & Why?

-   Yes use they did nto have any '_id' assigned
+    Yes use they did nto have any '\_id' assigned

 3. Insert these three test documents into the inspections collection.

          db.inspections.insert([{ "_id": 1, "test": 1 },{ "_id": 1, "test": 2 },
                         { "_id": 3, "test": 3 }])

     Did it work? & Why?

-   ***Yes & No***  The response indicates that one file was inserted, and the others pulled an error.
+    **_Yes & No_** The response indicates that one file was inserted, and the others pulled an error.
 We get no indication in the response which documents was inserted

 4. Try the same insert as above but make it unordered.

           db.inspections.insert([{ "_id": 1, "test": 1 },{ "_id": 1, "test": 2 },
                         { "_id": 3, "test": 3 }],{ "ordered": false })

-   The result: all documents with unique _id will be written, and any duplicates will throw individual errors
+    The result: all documents with unique \_id will be written, and any duplicates will throw individual errors

 5. Try this command.

         db.inspection.insert([{ "_id":1, "test": 1 },{ "_id": 3,"test": 3 }])

-   No because the last insert use the same _id's
+    No because the last insert use the same \_id's

 ### Quiz: Insert Order